roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4200/quick-start-guide.md

 - 2pcs - 4-pin Header
 - 13pcs - Dupont Lines

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: This device released by RAKwireless is already pre-loaded with its latest firmware upon manufacturing.
+This device released by RAKwireless is already pre-loaded with its latest firmware upon manufacturing.
 If you want to have your device's firmware burned or upgraded, please refer to the documentations below:
 1. [Burning the Bootloader into the Device](burning-the-firmware)
 2. [Upgrading the Firmware](upgrading-the-firmware)
 :::